papasavvas/papasavvas/README.md

 - 😀  I like to work with APIs
-- 📖  I’m currently learning Go, Java
+- 📖  I’m currently learning Go, AWS
 - 💻  My prefered environment is macOS, JetBrains & Github